CBD is short for “cannabidiol,” a naturally occurring compound found in the cannabis plant.

 A 70-lb dog, therefore, could receive anywhere from 7-35mg of CBD a day.

 In the beginning, you’ll want to start at the lower end of that range.
-Over the period of a week or two, you can slowly work your way up to a larger dose.
+Over the period of a week or two, you can slowly work your way up to a dosage that meets your dog's needs.

-That said, some pet parents opt for a stronger dose--e.g. double or more the recommended amount--based on their dog’s unique situation.
+Some pet parents may opt for a stronger dose as well--e.g. double or more the recommended amount--based on their dog’s unique situation.

 As you begin to give your dog CBD consistently, you’ll have the opportunity to observe any improvements to his situation and can adjust his dose as needed.